blablabla

 Free (1 page) / A$14.99-29.99/mo (iOS, Android, Web)

 Linus is built by two Australian actors and has the widest platform support: iOS, Android, and web.
-65+ AI voices "generated from real actors."
+65+ AI voices "generated from real actors" -- a big catalog, second here only to blablabla's 84, and English-first with accent options rather than a published language list.
 Section-by-section rehearsal for long scripts.
 A table read feature that reads the entire script aloud.

 The pricing is in Australian dollars, which makes it look pricier than it is in USD (A$14.99 is roughly $10 USD).
-The free tier limits you to one page and 10 lines, which is barely enough to test it.
+The free tier limits you to one page and 10 lines, which is barely enough to test the thing you're being asked to pay for.

 I couldn't verify whether Linus works offline or what specific script formats it supports beyond PDF.
-The app is relatively new and growing fast.
+Reach is the reason to pick it; depth is where it gives ground.
+(I wrote up the Linus vs blablabla head-to-head if you're weighing the two.)

 Offbook